 In addition to their regular operating schedule, these centres host a variety of events (conferences, workshops, exhibitions, etc.) for schoolchildren, students, teachers, journalists, public figures, and nuclear industry workers.
 Admission is free of charge.

-With the first centre having opened in Tomsk in 2008, the network currently counts 20 information centres in Russia and abroad that have been visited by over 900 thousand people.
-The centres are located across Russia, from Petropavlovsk-Kamchatsky to Kaliningrad and from Murmansk to Rostov-on-the-Don.
-The first foreign centres were opened in Hanoi (Vietnam) and Mersin (Turkey) in 2012, followed in 2013 by a centre in Dhaka (Bangladesh).
+With the first centre having opened in Tomsk in 2008, the network currently counts 19 information centres in Russia and abroad that have been visited by over 2.7 mln people.
+The centres are located across Russia, in Astana (Kazakhstan) and Minsk (Belarus). in Astana (Kazakhstan), Dhaka (Bangladesh), Mersin (Turkey), Minsk (Belarus), Hanoi (Vietnam).